-Q We show movies and TV shows that we have purchased or rented on DVD or through an online streaming service subscription.
+Q We show movies, TV, and other audiovisual content that we have purchased on DVD or Blu-Ray, downloaded or streamed through an online streaming service subscription, or via broadcast, cable or satellite TV.
 Do we still need a license to view or show it in public?

 A Yes.
 The location requires a license regardless of who owns the content.
-While you may have rented, borrowed, or purchased an audiovisual program, you are only granted the right to view it for personal, private use, not to perform it in public.
+While you rent, borrow, purchase, stream or broadcast audiovisual content, you are only granted the right to view it for personal, private use, not to perform it in public.

-Q We don’t charge admission.
+Q We do not charge admission to show the content.
 Do we still need a license?